vesoft-inc/nebula/README.md

 # What is Nebula Graph?

+**WARNING**
+This is the Nebula Graph 2.0 pre-release.
+Use it only if you need to test the latest features or performance improvements.
+DO NOT use it in production.

 **Nebula Graph** is an open-source graph database capable of hosting super large scale graphs with dozens of billions of vertices (nodes) and trillions of edges, with milliseconds of latency.

 Compared with other graph database solutions, **Nebula Graph** has the following advantages: